-Organization-wide apps
+Organization-ready apps

 If you want your Slack app to reach the most people, build an app that can be deployed across an Enterprise Grid organization with multiple workspaces.